 For example, a person with a “foot fetish” has a particularly high sexual interest in feet.
 In fact, someone with a foot fetish will likely need to involve feet in order to feel sexually aroused.
-A foot fetish can involve a variety of activities around feet, including foot worship, kissing or licking toes, high heels or shoe wear.
+A foot fetish can involve a variety of activities around feet, including foot worship, kissing or licking toes, high heels, or shoe wear.

 Kink & Fetish Variety

-Although a foot fetish is one of the more popular ones, there are a variety of other fetishes.
-Such as voyeurism (being aroused by watching others have sex IRL), trichophilia (sexual arousal from another person’s hair, like smelling, touching, or looking at it), or urophilia (sexual arousal to urine, which could include peeing on someone or being peed on).
+Feet aren’t the only fetish.
+There are a vast array of kinks and fetishes.
+It is like a kink cornucopia out there!
+There’s also voyeurism (being aroused by watching others have sex IRL), trichophilia (sexual arousal from another person’s hair, like smelling, touching, or looking at it), and even urophilia (sexual arousal to urine, which could include peeing on someone or being peed on).

 Do I have to like all these?